tiamo/tesla-awesome/README.md

-# tesla-awsome
+# tesla-awesome
-Interactive animation with pixi.js
+Interactive tesla animation with pixi.js and spine